 Agencies are observing much lower ridership, and many are experiencing reduced revenue streams during the pandemic.
 Many agencies have stopped collecting fares due to safety concerns.
-Local, state, and Federal sources tied to service factors may also decrease.

 Reduced revenues are not considered an expense for NTD reporting.
 Do not report the estimated reduced revenues for your agency as an expense in the Operating Expense Forms (F-30) or in the Extraordinary and Special Items Form (F-40).